10 Top Rated Memory Foam Beds You Can Buy in 2017

-The medium-firm mattress is made from organic, soybean oil (plant-based) memory foam to keep both the sleeper and environment healthy and safe.
-The plant-based foam also makes the mattress not to sleep hot, one of the most common complaints I hear and share about memory foam mattresses.
+The medium-firm is made from organic, soybean oil (plant-based) to keep both the sleeper and environment healthy and safe.
+The plant-based foam also makes the mattress not to sleep hot, one of the most common complaints I hear and share about memory mattresses.
 It is Celliant-infused to regulate sleep temperature as well.

-The Loom & Leaf mattress is our very close contender for overall memory foam in 2017.
+The Loom & Leaf is our very close contender for overall best bed in this category.

 Yet, the company still manages to offer a full line of contemporary sizes, all without losing the attention to detail they are known for.